DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Resource Attributes (Sensitivity level, classification, etc.)

-	- Environmental attributes (time fo access, location, etc.).
+	- Environmental attributes (time of access, location, etc.).

 - Authorization policies are defined using these combinations, and decisions are made based on evaluating the attributes against the defined policies.